-As at December 31, 2009, SAM LP manages 21 Funds consisting of nine Canadian public mutual funds, six Canadian hedge funds and six offshore funds within three master-feeder fund structures.
-SAM LP and SCLP also manage a number of Managed Accounts, primarily for institutional clients, with the largest managed account being Sprott Resource Corporation which is managed by SCLP.
+As at December 31, 2010, SAM LP managed 23 Funds consisting of nine Canadian public mutual funds, six Canadian hedge funds, four offshore funds within two master-feeder fund structures, two exchange-traded Trusts that hold physical gold or silver bullion, a flow-through limited partnership and the Sprott Private Credit Fund.
+SAM LP also manages a number of Managed Accounts, primarily for institutional clients.
+SCLP provides active management, consulting and administrative services to its Managed Companies.
 Through SPW LP, we continue to provide investment management and administrative services to high net worth individuals and institutions.
-We intend to continue to increase our investment product offerings as necessary to better serve our clients in a continuously evolving financial landscape.
+We intend to continue to increase our investment product offerings as necessary to better serve our clients in a continuously evolving financial landscape, both in Canada, in the US and globally following the acquisition of the Global Companies.